jagbanana/jg-garmin-excel-csv/README.md

 # Garmin Data to Excel and CSV Utility

 A tool for downloading health metrics from Garmin Connect to CSV/Excel files, with both desktop and command-line interfaces.
+Includes a Windows installer release.

 ## Screenshots